phantipa/phanagram/README.md

     tal
     tall

 Output
 -
-Output is a list where each line displays all the anagrams in the same group.
+Output is a list in console where each line displays all the anagrams in the same group.

 Example: